Kate-Thomas/library-exhibition-test/README.md

 ## Map

 This item was made in Paris.
-Lots of extra text here.
-Lots of extra text here.
-Lots of extra text here.
-Lots of extra text here.
-Lots of extra text here.
-Lots of extra text here.
-Lots of extra text here.
+Paris is the capital of France.
+Here is a map of Paris.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 <param ve-map center="Q90" zoom="11" prefer-geojson>

 ## Other information